 A sculpture of the Aztec Moon Goddess, Coyolxauhqui decapitated, with arms and legs cut off. is the same story as that of the Maya Hunahpú, a male entity who was decapitated by the inhabitants of the Bat Cave in Xibalba.
 The role change came about because the Maya women never played the ball game on land and therefore could never have played it in the heavens The two Huitzilopochtl and Coyolxauhqui both fell from the same comet as debris from the exploding blue star called Tlaltecuhtli.
 It may well be that the star was as bright as the moon, and thus became our eternal image of an extra moon during a single month called the Blue Moon.

-The Moon Disk from Metro Rain System
+The Moon Disk from Metro Rain System in Mexico City |

 The Zemis was made of a tree called the lignum vitae, or guayacan, which is referred to as blue mahoe, the “holy wood” or “wood of life.”
 The interesting thing about this wood is it is a blue, color just as the latest statue of Tlaltecuhtli is painted blue.(See IMS, February 2014, p.
 5)